raspberrypilearning/mapping-data/en/step_2.md

 title: Get items from a list
 ---

 You can get an item from a list by using its index.
-An items index is the number of its position in the list, starting from zero.
+An item's index is the number of its position in the list, starting from zero.

 ```python
 pets = ['cat', 'dog', 'rabbit']